 Elana Bell is a poet, sound practitioner, and sacred creative.
-She facilitates artistic rituals and processes that support women in accessing their authentic voice and alchemizing raw experience and emotion into artistic expression.
+She facilitates artistic rituals and processes that support individuals and groups in accessing their authentic voice and alchemizing raw experience and emotion into artistic expression.
 Whether through her soul-stirring poetry, her sacred sound journeys, or through her inspiring workshops, Elana creates a space where all people’s voices and stories are heard and deeply valued.

 Elana’s debut collection of poetry, Eyes, Stones (LSU Press 2012), was selected by Fanny Howe as the winner of the 2011 Walt Whitman Award from the Academy of American Poets, and brings her complex heritage as the granddaughter of Holocaust survivors to consider the difficult question of the Israeli-Palestinian conflict.
 Her second book of poems, Mother Country, is forthcoming from BOA Editions in 2020.
 Elana is the recipient of grants and fellowships from the Jerome Foundation, the Edward Albee Foundation, and the Brooklyn Arts Council.
 Her writing has appeared in AGNI, Harvard Review, and the Massachusetts Review, among others.